Frederick Chatfield: Central America

 The Foreign Office politely declined the protectorate scheme.

-Miskito protectorate
+Mosquitia protectorate

-Britain formally recognised the Miskito Kingdom in 1837 and declared a protectorate in 1844 after the president of Honduras, Francisco Ferrera, under pressure from Chatfield, had recognised Thomas Lowry Robinson as king.
-Advised by Chatfield, in June 1847 Lord Palmerston defined the borders of the Miskito Kingdom, from Cape Honduras in the north, to the San Juan River in the south.
-When Nicaraguan troops in 1847 occupied Greytown (now San Juan de Nicaragua), at the mouth of the San Juan River, they were repulsed by a British force sent out by the governor of Jamaica (Sir Charles Grey, after whom Greytown was named).
+Britain formally recognised the Kingdom of Mosquitia in 1740 under the Declaration of Edward.
+Advised by Chatfield, in June 1847 Lord Palmerston defined the borders of the Kingdom, from Cape Honduras in the north, to the San Juan River in the south.
+When Nicaraguan troops in 1847 occupied Grey Town, at the mouth of the San Juan River, they were repulsed by a British force sent out by the governor of Jamaica (Sir Charles Grey, after whom Grey Town was named).

 Inter-ocean canal

 In the late 1830s a British engineer, John Baily, was commissioned by a British firm to conduct a study for a transoceanic link across Nicaragua.
 He proposed a route from San Juan del Sur on the Pacific coast to Lake Nicaragua, then down the San Juan River to Greytown.

 In February 1840 John Lloyd Stephens, US ambassador and confidant of President Martin Van Buren, visited Nicaragua.
 He interviewed John Baily and made detailed notes about the results of the study.
 Stephens left Nicaragua via El Realejo where he met the influential merchant and British Vice-Consul, John Foster.
 Foster informed his superior Frederick Chatfield in Guatemala.

 United States interests also wanted to establish an inter-ocean canal, and in 1849 Chatfield and his American rival, Ephraim Squier, engaged in a diplomatic duel for regional supremacy.
 Squier negotiated with Honduras for a treaty for a canal from the Caribbean to the Gulf of Fonseca, persuading the government of Honduras to cede the island of El Tigre in the Gulf to the U.S. for 18 months, during which he hoped to conclude the treaty.

 Chatfield, however, sent HMS Gorgon to pre-emptively seize the island for Britain.
 But Chatfield had over-reached himself and Palmerston repudiated his action as part of negotiations for the Clayton–Bulwer Treaty which resolved issues in Central America between Britain and the United States.
 Chatfield was recalled in 1852 and went into retirement.